-WARNING Mouth crew should be briefed to never allow a foot or leg to get inside a mouth cable as this can rein in injury.
+WARNING Mouth crew should be briefed to never allow a foot or leg to get inside a mouth cable as this can result in injury.
 WARNING Quick release rope can fling sharply when released.
 Keep bystanders away from the aera between the basket and tether point at all times to prevent injury.
-WARNING The crew operating the fan should not wear any loose clothing, scarf, neck lanyard, long loose or braided hair as these items can pass through the fan guard.
-WARNING Always inspect the fan before use to insure safe function and all fasteners and cage are secure.
+The crew operating the fan should not wear any loose clothing, scarf, neck lanyard, long loose or braided WARNING hair as these items can pass through the fan guard.
+Always inspect the fan before use to insure safe function and all fasteners and sage are secure WARNING hair as these items can pass through the fan guard.
+Always inspect the fan before use to insure safe function and all fasteners and cage are secure.